 Lastly, we apply our algorithm to the Vitamin D data \citep[Sec.
 5.1]{Sjolander19:ivtools}.
 The data were collected from a 10-year study on 2571 individuals aged 40–71 and 4 variables are employed: \emph{age} (at baseline), \emph{filaggrin} (binary indicator of filaggrin mutations), \emph{VitD} (Vitamin D level at baseline) and \emph{death} (binary indicator of death during study).
 The goal is to evaluate the potential effect of VitD on death.
-We follow \citet{Sjolander19:ivtools} by controlling age in the analyses, using filaggrin as instrument, and then applying the MMR-IV (Nystr\"om) algorithm. \citet{Sjolander19:ivtools} modeled the effect of VitD on death by a generalized linear model and found the effect is insignificant by 2SLS ($p$-{value} on the estimated coefficient is $0.13$ with the threshold of $0.05$).
-More details can be found in \sref{Appendix}{sec:additional_exp_settings_vitd}.
-The estimated effect is illustrated in \sref{Figure}{fig:real_life} in the appendix.
-We observe that: (i) By using instruments, both our method and \citet{Sjolander19:ivtools} output more reasonable results compared with those without instruments: a low VitD level at a young age has a slight effect on death, but a more adverse effect at an old age \citep{meehan2014role}; (ii) Unlike \citet{Sjolander19:ivtools}, our method allows more flexible non-linearity for causal effect.
+We follow \citep{Sjolander19:ivtools} by controlling age in the analyses, using filaggrin as instrument, and then applying the MMR-IV (Nystr\"om) algorithm. \citep{Sjolander19:ivtools} modeled the effect of VitD on death by a generalized linear model and found the effect is insignificant by 2SLS ($p$-{value} on the estimated coefficient is $0.13$ with the threshold of $0.05$).
+More details are shown latter.
+The estimated effect is illustrated in \sref{Fig.}{fig:real_life} in the appendix.
+We observe that: (i) by using instruments, both our method and \citep{Sjolander19:ivtools} output more reasonable results compared with those without instruments: a low VitD level at a young age has a slight effect on death, but a more adverse effect at an old age \citep{meehan2014role}; (ii) Unlike \citep{Sjolander19:ivtools}, our method allows more flexible non-linearity for causal effect.